fredyshox/SlidingSideView/README.md

 Firstly we have to initialize SlidingSideView instance.
 It supports every edge of its container which you can specify by passing `SlidingSideViewAnchor` enum instance which can be `.top` , `.bottom`, `.right`, `.left`.

 You also have to pass appropriate height `CGFloat` values, for standard(normal) height and expanded(optional) height.
-This are height values for view when being slided out.
+These are height values for view when being slided out.

 ```swift
     import SlidingSideView